kossiitkgp/docs/community/onboarding-offboarding.md

 ## How to re-designate Core Team Members as Executives?

 1. Make all Executives the Admins of Slack workspace.
+1. Make all new executives enable two-factor authentication on their Github accounts before proceeding with the further steps.
+The following steps give access to crucial organization repositories and settings.
 1. Add all Executive Members and Heads to the `Admins` team on GitHub org.
 Remove them from the `Newbies` team.
 1. Replace all members of the `Executives` team on the Github org with the new executives.
 1. Ask an Owner of kossiitkgp GitHub org to change role of Executive Heads as `Owners`.